 10. Check the fine print

-Sometimes, you’ll see a price that’s considerably lower than on other travel websites.
-The rule of thumb is: if a deal sounds too good to be true, it probably is.
+Sometimes, you’ll notice a price that’s significantly lower than those found on other travel websites.
 Take a second look!
+You know what they say: If a deal sounds too good to be true, it probably is.

-Low price deals aren’t always scams, but there still may be hidden terms and conditions, like requiring you to book through a specific firm to get that incredible deal.
+Low-price deals aren’t always scams, but there still may be hidden terms and conditions, like requiring you to book through a specific firm or website to get that incredible deal.

 One hidden gimmick is not including luggage transfers in the ticket price.
-Imagine arriving at the airport and discovering that you’re responsible for getting your luggage on the next plane…and you’ve got a short layover!
+Imagine arriving at the airport and discovering that you’re responsible for getting your luggage on the next plane… and you’ve got a short layover!
+Yeah.
+It happens.

-It takes time to wait for your luggage, then stand on line at another counter to re-check it before going to the gate.
+It takes time to wait for your luggage, then stand in line at another counter to recheck it before going to the gate.
 With international flights, you’ll often need to clear immigration before you can get your bags.
 You’ll also need to navigate security to get to your gate.

 Psst!
 Like this post?
 Bookmark it on Pinterest for later!